 Google Analytics is case sensitive and doesn’t aggregate data based on character.
-If you have two ‘Sources’, one is ‘Facebook’ and one is ‘facebook’, Google Analytics will report them separately.
+If you have two ‘Sources’, one is ‘Facebook’ and one is ‘facebook’, Google Analytics reports them separately.
+Here’s a screenshot.

-The tool gives an option NOT to convert to lowercase in case your campaigns use this naming convention.
+The UTM code generator gives an option NOT to convert to lowercase in case your campaigns use this naming convention.
 But, it’s always recommended to use lowercase.

 2 – Use underscores or hyphens for spaces

-Add plus symbols in the input fields and the tool will generate a URL with plus symbols.
-But the symbols will translate into spaces in Google Analytics reports.
+Add plus symbols in the input fields and the UTM generator creates a URL with plus symbols.
+But the symbols translate into spaces in Google Analytics reports.
 Google Analytics is bizarre that when the URL with UTM tagging contains the plus symbols.
 The naming becomes a space once the data reports to GA.